-Combined with the three ACA-established risk mitigating programs, the mandatory offer of contracts to I/T/U providers will strengthen the financial health of plans who wish to proactively serve AI/AN.
-Conversely, a requirement to require offers of in-network contracts to I/T/U providers, together with these other risk mitigating measures, will minimize the likelihood a health plan that determines it may be in their interest to (1) avoid enrollment of AI/AN or (2) poorly serve AI/AN who do enroll by excluding the traditional providers to Indian people will reap a financial benefit from doing so.
-At a minimum, the AI/AN enrollees in the health plan would be able to access their I/T/U providers,
+mitigating measures, will minimize the likelihood a health plan that determines it may be in their interest to (1) avoid enrollment of AI/AN or (2) poorly serve AI/AN who do enroll by excluding the traditional providers to Indian people will reap a financial benefit from doing so.
+At a minimum, the AI/AN enrollees in the health plan would be able to access their I/T/U providers as a result of the requirement to offer to contract with I/T/U providers.